asyncapi/website/pages/blog/socketio-automatic-docs.md

 ## The problem
 Imagine that you are working on a large project that uses a Flask-SocketIO server to handle real-time communication between the client and server.
 The server was originally well-documented, but over time the documentation has become out of date as the server has evolved and new features have been added.

-I found myself in the same situation where I needed to maintain and constantly add more documentation to a Flask-SocketIO server.
+I found myself in the same situation.
+I needed to maintain and constantly add more documentation to a Flask-SocketIO server.
 To make this process more efficient, I sought a solution to automate the generation of documentation from the existing codebase.
-This would eliminate the need for team members to manually edit the AsyncAPI specification file every time there was a change, which can be a challenging task for those unfamiliar with AsyncAPI.
+This would eliminate the need for team members to manually edit the AsyncAPI specification file every time there was a change, a challenging task for those unfamiliar with AsyncAPI.
 By automating this process, we hoped to save time and reduce the workload for the team.

 To address this issue, I decided to implement SIO-AsyncAPI.
 This tool allows you to generate an AsyncAPI specification from your SocketIO server and validate incoming and outgoing messages against it.
 This functionality is similar to how FastAPI, Flask-RESTful, and other frameworks have long provided it for RESTful servers.
-Now, with [SIO-AsyncAPI](https://github.com/daler-rahimov/sio-asyncapi), we can apply this approach to SocketIO servers as well.
+Now, with [SIO-AsyncAPI](https://github.com/daler-rahimov/sio-asyncapi), it is possible to apply this approach to SocketIO servers as well.

 ## How to use SIO-AsyncAPI
 Instead of giving you a detailed, step-by-step guide, we'll use a more exciting approach.
-We'll take the exiting Flask-SocketIO server and add SIO-AsyncAPI to it.
+We'll take the existing Flask-SocketIO server and add SIO-AsyncAPI.
 To make things even more interesting, we'll ask [ChatGPT](https://chat.openai.com/chat) to generate a server for us and use it as a real-world Flask-SocketIO server.

 ### Generate a Flask-SocketIO server
-I had to ask ChatGPT for multiple alterations in order to get desired result.
+I had to ask ChatGPT for multiple alterations in order to get the desired result.
 Here are my quires to ChatGPT:

 >- create python flask-socket server that provides tick tac toe game api
 >- change previous code and add type hints